kelpsyberry/proc-bitfield/docs.md

 A Rust crate to expressively declare bitfield-like `struct`s, automatically ensuring their correctness at compile time and declaring accessors.

+## `nightly` feature

+Optionally, the `nightly` feature can be enabled to use experimental features exclusive to nightly Rust.
+This currently enables the `UnwrapBitRange` derive.

+# The `bitfield!` macro

 ## Automatic trait implementations

 After the struct's name and its storage type declaration, a list of automatic trait implementations can be optionally added.
 For example, the following declaration will result in all automatic implementations being applied: